alex-d-bondarev/string-calculator/README.md

 1. [ ] Parse expression into more specific operations:
     1. [x] Convert each symbol into a List of undefined operations
     1. [x] Parse all negative numbers into `NumberOperation`-s
-    1. [ ] Parse all positive numbers into `NumberOperation`
+    1. [x] Parse all positive numbers into `NumberOperation`
-    1. [ ] Parse all expressions within any parenthesis into a new undefined operation leafs
+    1. [ ] Parse all expressions within any parenthesis into a new undefined operation groups
     1. [ ] Parse multiplication and division operands as priority operands into corresponding operations
     1. [ ] Parse sum and difference expressions as the rest from right to left\* into corresponding operations
 1. [ ] Evaluate received operations tree into expression result